 This being said, on this map, you find lodging options in Brumadinho*…

 …and on this one accommodation in Belo Horizonte*:

 Cash And Cards

-The currency in Brazil is the Real (plural Reais) and the rate is 1 US$ = 5,36 R$ (April 2021).
+The currency in Brazil is the Real (plural Reais) and the rate is 1 US$ = 5,21 R$ as of December 2022.
 For further conversion check this page.